luketwilson76/3D-Unity-Project-Battle-Base-/README.md

 # Surreal
-Surreal is a puzzle/platformer that explores the concept of a person's psychology and concept of reality.
-You a test subject for a simulation that creates a world based on the person's neural network.
-In this game you get to experience mind-boggling mechanics that mess with pereception of reality and the laws of physics.
+Surreal is a puzzle/platformer about a simulation that creates a world based on a person's brain.
+You are a test subject for this simulation.
+The main character must navigate their mind and solve puzzles to escape the simulation.